eyalgolan/cli-task-manager/README.md

 This is a CLI tool that can be used to manage your TODOs in the terminal.

-I started this small project by following the Gophercises exercise of the same name, and later expanded it to make it more testable.
+I started this small project by following [this Gophercises exercise](https://github.com/gophercises/task), and later expanded it to make it more testable.

 ## Usage